Jungle Jim (serial)

 Jungle Jim is a 1937 Universal serial film based on Jungle Jim, the comic strip by Alex Raymond.
-Grant Withers starred as Jungle Jim, and Henry Brandon played the villainous Cobra.
+Grant Withers stars as Jungle Jim, with Henry Brandon portraying the villainous Cobra.

 Plot

 Two safaris enter the African jungle intent on finding a white girl who is the heiress to a fortune.
 One safari, led by Jungle Jim, wants to make sure she gets the news that she is now a rich woman and escort her back to civilisation.
 The leaders of the other safari want to kill the girl so they can try to get hold of her inheritance themselves...